Trustees of Kildare Ministries

 Intended Participants

-Seminar 1: 6 x social justice leaders, suitable for Yrs 10-12
+Seminar 1: 6 x students suitable from Yrs 8 - 11

-Seminar 3: Net Zero- 2 x social justice, especially ecological justice participants, suitable for Yr 11
+Seminar 3: Net Zero- 2 x social justice, especially ecological justice participants & student leaders, suitable for Yrs 10 and 11.

 (May vary for different student leadership structures)